Tappan Zee Bridge (2017–present): Bicycle-pedestrian path

 The north span has a bicycle and pedestrian path, which opened on June 15, 2020.
 This path connects the towns of Tarrytown and South Nyack and measures 3.6 miles (5.8 km) in length.
-It has visitor centers at each end, named after the counties of Rockland and Westchester.
+It has visitor landings at each end, named after the counties of Rockland and Westchester.
 Both of these contain restrooms, brochures, and interactive displays.
-The Westchester visitor center also has vendors that operate daily.
+The Westchester visitor center also has vendors that operate in the spring and summer.
 The path is split into two lanes with bikes on the east and pedestrians on the west.
 The path has six scenic overlooks known as "belvederes."
 Each belvedere is named after a local point of interest and provides Wi-Fi, a seating area, bike racks (on most), informational kiosks, and trash cans.
 The path also contains LED displays for warning messages.
+The path is open from 6AM - 10PM every day, weather permitting.
+Unlike the nearby George Washington Bridge, the Tappan Zee Bridge path is often closed due to weather.

 Lighting

 The bridge is equipped with LEDs for the roadways and structures.
 The lights can be changed to a variety of colors for decorative purposes on major holidays such as Memorial Day and Christmas, traditional dates such as Mother's Day, Father's Day and St. Patrick's Day, and special commemorations throughout the year.
 The lighting system reportedly has the ability to be synced to music, although it has yet to be demonstrated.
+The bridge's lights are dimmed from 11 p.m. to dawn during peak bird migration periods.

 Tolls

 The Tappan Zee Bridge charges tolls in the Westchester southbound/eastbound direction only.
 On weekdays, tolls are variable based on the New York State Thruway's vehicle classification system and the time of day, and are collected using a cashless toll system.
 On weekends, each vehicle class pays a flat rate.
 E-ZPass users pay the lowest rate possible, the rate normally charged from 12:00 midnight to 6:14 a.m., while other users are charged using the highest rate possible, the rate normally charged from 7:00 a.m. to 8:59 a.m.
-Class 2L vehicles, which have a height of less than 7.5 ft and contain two axles, pay a flat rate of $6.83 at all times, $5.25 with a New York-issued E-ZPass, or $6.04 with an out-of-state E-ZPass.
+Class 2L vehicles, which have a height of less than 7.5 ft and contain two axles, pay a flat rate of $7.48 at all times, $5.75 with a New York-issued E-ZPass, or $6.61 with an out-of-state E-ZPass.